Reinyerr/Email_macro_ahk/README.md

 ## 📌 Notes
 The templates can be fully customized for different recipients, products, or business requirements.
-Bold formatting uses Ctrl + B keystrokes and Italic Strokes Ctrl + I, so make sure your email client supports it.
+Bold formatting uses Ctrl + B keystrokes, Underline formatting Ctrl + U, and Italic formatting Ctrl + I, so make sure your email client supports it.